hyunsooda/PWC/README.md

 ./pwc -c usenix -y 2022 -l winter -o usenix-sec22-winter
 ```

-The output would be placed in `usenix-sec22-winter/result.txt`
+The output will be placed in `usenix-sec22-winter/result.txt`
 ```
 Piranha: A GPU Platform for Secure Computation --> https://github.com/ucbrise/piranha
 Half-Double: Hammering From the Next Row Over --> https://github.com/iaik/halfdouble ...
 ```

-The extractor method is highly heuristic; thus, it may not be able to extract for some papers
+The extractor method is highly heuristic, so it may not be able to extract implementation repository links for some papers.

 # Build
 ```